What is chicken wire and how is it used?

 What is better than chicken wire?

-A Strong Choice–½ inch, 19 gauge wire
+A Strong Choice:½ inch, 19 gauge wire

-½ inch welded wire is the safe , strong option.
+½-inch welded wire is the safe, strong option.
 While being more difficult to cut than chicken wire, it keeps out a wide variety of predators and should be used on all openings, such as vents and windows, of the coop.

 When did it develop?

-Charles Barnard, a British iron maker, constructed the world’s earliest wire-mesh system in 1844.
+Charles Barnard, a British ironmaker, constructed the world’s earliest wire-mesh system in 1844.
 He also based his design on fabric weaving machines.

-The installation of the systems caused a national shortage of chicken wire in the uk.
+The installation of the systems caused a national shortage of chicken wire in the UK.

 Amazon.com Best Sellers: The most popular items on Amazon

-Not merely will be galvanized wire mesh a more affordable alternative to creating pens, but in addition, it serves an assortment of different functions, including pest management, retaining walls, and gardening alternatives, like helping to control root management.
+Not merely will galvanized wire mesh be a more affordable alternative to creating pens, but in addition, it serves an assortment of different functions, including pest management, retaining walls, and gardening alternatives, like helping to control root management.

 - Domestic or workplace organizing centre